paddypawprints/pitneybowes-shipping-api-csharp/README.md

 ## Features:
 * **full wrapping of the API**.
 Hides (encapsulates) all protocol details, including authentication and report pagination..
-* **strong typing** – objects for all entities.
-Enums for all options – which really helps in visual studio intellisense.
+* **strong typing** â€“ objects for all entities.
+Enums for all options â€“ which really helps in visual studio intellisense.
 * **Contract via interfaces** as well as DTOs to reduce the need to copy data
 * **Linq provider** for reports
 * **Fluent interface** - less typing and really good way to extend with extension methods